oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 More details on Object storage can be found on this page.
 [Object Storage Upload Page](https://oracle-livelabs.github.io/oci-core/object-storage/workshops/freetier/index.html?lab=object-storage) to see how to upload.

 d.
 Image URL path can be found in the Object Storage Bucket where your image resides.
-Next to each object, click the three dots and click “View Object Details” button.
+Next to each object, click the three dots and click 'View Object Details' button.

 ![Image URL](images/view-object-details.png " ")